spray/spray/docs/documentation/spray-routing/key-concepts/rejections.rst

 used by *spray-routing* for maintaining a more functional overall architecture and in order to be able to properly handle all kinds of error scenarios.

-When a filtering directive, like the ``get`` directive, cannot let the request pass through to its inner route because the filter condition is not satisfied (e.g. because the incoming request is not a GET request) the directive doesn't immediately complete the request with an error response.
+When a filtering directive, like the ``get`` directive, cannot let the request pass through to its inner Route because the filter condition is not satisfied (e.g. because the incoming request is not a GET request) the directive doesn't immediately complete the request with an error response.
 Doing so would make it impossible for other routes chained in after the failing filter to get a chance to handle the request.